francis-chris5/threeP.games/README.md

 <h4>Open Project</h4>

-The open project function will bring up a dialog box restricted to .xml files, select the {project-name}_manifest.xml file to open the project.
+The open project function will bring up a standard file browser dialog box restricted to .xml files, select the {project-name}_manifest.xml file to open the project.

 <h4>Run Game</h4>